 After you’ve created your content, make sure your files are titled appropriately so they’re easy to find.
-When you create a new workflow, you’re able to set up the cadence and triggers associated with your files and email templates.
+When you create a new automation, you’re able to set up the cadence and triggers associated with your files and email templates.

-While your workflow can bring you passive income with just a few clicks, you’ll still want to continually update and optimize your content and process.
+While your automation can bring you passive income with just a few clicks, you’ll still want to continually update and optimize your content and process.
 With methods of passive income in your toolkit, your business and brand can benefit in the long term.

 To learn more expert tips from other small business owners, visit our Chats With Small Business Owners webinar playlist.
 Professionals like Latasha walk us through everything from your client experience to your service pricing.